Solution of Least Squares Problems with Randomized Preconditioned Normal Equations: Future Work

 \section{Future Work}

-Our perturbation analysis and numerical experiments show that the normal equations, when preconditioned either on both sides or else only on the left side by a randomized preconditioner, produce a solution that is almost as accurate as the one from the Matlab backslash (mldivide) command which, for rectangular matrices, is based on a QR decomposition.
-This means, that the solution accuracy of the preconditioned normal depends on the residual of the original least squares problem -- even though the half-preconditioned normal equations do not have an equivalent least squares problem.
+Our perturbation analysis and numerical experiments show that the normal equations, when preconditioned either on both sides or else only on the left side by a randomized preconditioner, are well conditioned.
+When solved with direct methods, they produce a solution that is almost as accurate as the one from the QR-based Matlab backslash, and accurately adapt to the size of the least squares residual. for rectangular matrices, is based on a QR decomposition.
+This means, that the solution accuracy of the preconditioned normal equation depends on the residual of the original least squares problem -- even though there is officially no least squares problem present and the half-preconditioned normal equations do not even have an equivalent least squares problem.

-While the present paper focusses on numerical accuracy, future work will investigate computational speed.
+While the present paper focusses on perturbation theory and on numerical accuracy of direct methods, future work will investigate computational speed.
 First is a comparison with established methods for solving least squares problems, including the QR decomposition, the unpreconditioned normal equations, and the randomized iterative solver Blendenpik \cite{Blendenpik}.
 Second is a speed up of the preconditioned normal equations via a mixed precision implementation, where the preconditioner is computed in a lower arithmetic precision, and then promoted back to double precision for the computation of the preconditioned matrix.
 Third is a GPU implementation of the mixed precision version.

-\subsection{Acknowledgement}
+\section{Acknowledgement}